docker/extensions-sdk/docs/dev/api/reference/interfaces/NavigationIntents.md

 A promise that fails if the container doesn't exist.

-___

 ### viewContainerLogs

 ▸ **viewContainerLogs**(`id`): `Promise`<`void`\>

-Navigate to the container logs window in the Dashboard.
+Navigate to the container logs window in Docker Desktop.

 ```typescript
 await ddClient.desktopUI.navigation.viewContainerLogs(id)